 © 2023 by Nick Gausling & Romy Group LLC (CC BY-SA 4.0)

-I built the groundwork for the reorganization of the team through extensive research and due diligence, interviewing and compiling insights from the people who had lived through the changes and were experiencing the problems.
-After delivering my findings to the senior executive in charge and other relevant HR partners, the department was subsequently reorganized.
+Nick built the groundwork for the reorganization of the team through extensive research and due diligence, interviewing and compiling insights from the people who had lived through the changes and were experiencing the problems.
+After delivering his findings to the senior executive in charge and other relevant HR partners, the department was subsequently reorganized.

 Following the changes, the department experienced an incredible eight-figure year-over-year improvement to both revenue and EBITDA.
 Key personnel were much happier with the new, leaner arrangement and the team was also able to provide a major boost to customer experience.

 The Division had the highest labor cost of any in the Company.
 A substantial driver of that cost was sales associate and local leader bonuses based on revenue targets.
 The targets were mostly being set according to a default formula from the corporate Finance department without any consideration for driving down labor cost through strategic and targeted allocations.
 As a result, many teams were collecting easy bonuses for hitting targets they barely impacted, while others with higher skill and performance were being penalized for things largely outside their control.

 Nick worked with the Finance department to revise this process for the Division, taking a very strategic, targeted approach based on data to shift pressure from the better performers who were struggling to hit their unreasonably high targets and instead put pressure on the lower-performing teams that were getting a free pass.
 He then worked alongside the local operating leaders to help them identify and performance manage specific sales associates who were contributing to the problem.